ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 This is passive replication because the operation is executed only on the primary node, and then state update messages are sent to the backups.

+### These Are Both Examples of Primary Backup Replication

-But irrespective of whether an active or passive backup strategy is used, this is still primary backup:
+Irrespective of whether an active or passive strategy is used, both approaches are still primary backup replication:

 * The clients still communicate only with the primary
 * The primary executes the required operation and communicates (in some way) with the backups
-* The backups all acknowledge that they have completed whatever message was sent to them concerning the data
+* The backups all acknowledge that they have completed whatever message was sent to them
-* Lastly, the primary commits the work itself and sends an acknowledgement to the client
+* Lastly, the primary commits the work itself and sends an acknowledgement back to the client

-What sort of message is sent from the primary to the backups is an internal implementation detail &mdash; as far as the external observer is concerned, it’s all primary backup replication
+Exactly what type of message the primary sends to the backups is an internal implementation detail &mdash; as far as the external observer is concerned, it’s all primary backup replication

+### Should We Choose Active or Passive?

 So, what would cause us to choose one approach over the other?

 Well, we need to consider factors such as the size of the resulting updated state, and the cost of the computation needed to derive that updated state.

-For instance, what should we do if the primary receives the operation *"Increment everyone's account balance by one cent"* &mdash; and we must apply that to a million bank accounts?
+For instance, what should we do if the primary receives the operation *"Increment everyone's account balance by one cent"* &mdash; and we have a million bank accounts?
 In this case, the size of the state change would be huge, so passive backup would not be a good approach.

-So, in general:
+In general, then:

 * If an operation results in a large state change, then active replication is probably going to be better because sending the operation uses up much less bandwidth than sending the changed stated
 * If the cost of an operation is high, then passive replication is probably going to be better because the cost of computation is incurred only once (on the primary)